About the event

 For the last couple of years, Dying Matters Awareness Week has challenged us all to answer a question: What Can You Do?.
 How can we help ourselves, or families and our communities face up to death and bereavement?

-For 2019, we will ask another question: Are We Ready?
+This year, we are asking Are We Ready?
 It’s a question that challenges each of us on several levels.
 Are We Ready for our own deaths, or the deaths of those we care about?
 This is a practical question – wills, funeral planning and more – but of course it’s also emotional, even spiritual for some of us.
-For many of us, the answer will not be ‘yes’.
-We know from research that most people haven’t taken care of the practical aspects, which include deciding on organ donation, and planning our future care.
+For many of us, the answer will be no. We know from research that most people haven’t taken care of the practical aspects, which include deciding on organ donation, and planning our future care.
 And even for those that have, the emotional aspect of being ready for death is challenging.
 Who is ever really ready to die?